philbinj/fastann/README.txt

 Time the routines
 > make perf

-Install the library to /usr/include and /usr/lib (as root)
+Install the library to $PREFIX/include and $PREFIX/lib
 > make install

 ---------------------------------------------------------------------